TristanvanLeeuwen/IP_and_Im_Lectures/discrete_ip_regularization.md

   name: python3
 ---

-# Discrete Inverse Problems and Regularisation
+# Discrete Inverse Problems and Regularization

 In this lecture we consider inverse problems that can be posed as a system of linear equations